abroroo/til/Recoil/How Selectors work.md

 [Selectors](https://recoiljs.org/docs/basic-tutorial/selectors) in Recoil are kinda like reducers in Redux, but simpler

 Selectors in Recoil are primarily used to compute derived state based on the current state of atoms.
-They are pure functions that take the current state as input and return a new value based on that state.
+They're basically just functions that take the current state as input and give you back a new value based on that.

 ## Key Concepts: